hyurl/slimq/README.md

 documentation.

-**WARN**: Unlike traditional MQTT protocol, this module also uses `.` instead of `/` to construct namespaces of the topic, for a more universal experience when working with other protocols.
+**WARN**: Unlike traditional MQTT protocol, this module also uses `.` instead of `/` to construct namespace of the topic, for a more universal experience when working with other protocols.

 ## API